PennLINC/aslprep_paper_revision/README.md

 AllFigures.Rmd will recreate all of the other figures.

 In addition, copies of our paper figures, edited in illustrator for style (e.g., font size), are included.

+This has been tested using R 4.1.2 with an Intel-Mac, and R 4.1.3 for the M1 Mac, in RStudio.
+This has been tested using Python and Python 3.9 with an M1 Mac.